fullzer4/System/README.md

 # dotFiles_ArchSway

-My arch Linux setup Interface, files and others :)
+My Arch Linux setup interface, files, and more! :)

 <img src="./imgs/screenshot-2023-05-29-033143.png">

 ## Incial setup

-1 - Make a flash pendrive with arch-iso file ( recommended to use: rufus / balena-etcher ) 2 - After doing the bootable pendrive for the arch instalattion lets use the archinstall command to simplify your lifes
+1 - Create a bootable USB flash drive with the Arch ISO file (recommended tools: Rufus / balenaEtcher).
+2 - Once you have the bootable USB drive ready, use the archinstall command to simplify your life during installation.

 ### Desktop:

-if you are in a desktop enviromment with cable network you dont need to setup wifi etc... just skip to the next step
+If you are using a desktop environment with a wired network connection, you don't need to set up Wi-Fi, etc. Just skip to the next step.

 ### Notebook:

-To setup our network we need to do this steps
+To set up our network, follow these steps:

 ```bash
   iwctl